FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Background

 \subsection{Communication in 3D Parallelism}

-There are multiple ways of distributing the distributed training tasks across multiple NPUs (a.k.a. the parallelization strategy): MP~\cite{megatronlm}, DP~\cite{PytorchDistributedDP}, and PP~\cite{GPipe,Pipedream}.
-The combination of these strategies can be generalized in the form of 3D-parallelism \cite{3DParallelMegatron}. \autoref{fig:3dparallel_fredoverview} shows the concept of 3D-parallelism.
-In this case, each training worker is a part of one MP, DP, and PP group, where the id (offset) of each NPU within its MP/DP/PP group is determined using the first/second/third digits of a 3-digit worker id.
+There are multiple ways of distributing the distributed training tasks across multiple NPUs (a.k.a. the parallelization strategy): MP (a.k.a.
+Tensor-parallelism)~\cite{megatronlm}, DP~\cite{PytorchDistributedDP}, and PP~\cite{GPipe,Pipedream}.
+The combination of these strategies can be generalized in the form of 3D-parallelism~\cite{3DParallelMegatron}. \autoref{fig:3dparallel_fredoverview} shows the concept of 3D-parallelism.
+In this case, each training worker is part of one MP, DP, and PP group, where the ID (offset) of each NPU within its MP/DP/PP group is determined using the first/second/third digits of a 3-digit worker ID.
 Therefore, the NPUs that have the same DP \& PP digits are within the same MP group (e.g., 000, 100, 200, and 300).
-Similarly, we can obtain the workers within the same DP or PP group.

-The NPUs within the same DP group should communicate through the \emph{All-Reduce} collective pattern during the back-propagation to sync their locally computed model gradients and update the model before starting the next training iteration \cite{NVidiaSwitch}.
-The pattern changes to \emph{Reduce} for weight streaming (\autoref{sec:execution_modes}).
+The NPUs within the same DP group should communicate through the \emph{All-Reduce} collective pattern during back-propagation to sync their locally computed model gradients and update the model before starting the next training iteration~\cite{NVidiaSwitch}.
 For the MP group case, NPUs need to communicate during forward-pass/back-propagation to synchronize on output-activations/input-gradients.
 The communication pattern, however, depends on the layer type and the way it is sharded.
-The usual observed patterns are: \emph{All-Reduce} \cite{megatronlm}, \emph{All-to-All} \cite{DLRM}, \emph{Reduce-Scatter} \cite{GShard}, and \emph{All-Gather} \cite{GShard}.
-For the PP group, the NPUs need to transfer the output-activations/input-gradient during forward-pass/back-propagation on the borderline layers and pass the data to the NPU(s) hosting the next set of layers.
+The usually observed patterns are: \emph{All-Reduce}~\cite{megatronlm}, \emph{All-to-All}~\cite{DLRM}, \emph{Reduce-Scatter}~\cite{GShard}, and \emph{All-Gather}~\cite{GShard}.
+For the PP group, the NPUs need to transfer the output-activations/input-gradients during forward-pass/back-propagation on the borderline layers and pass the data to the NPU(s) hosting the next set of layers. \autoref{table:coll_types} represents collective patterns incurred by each parallelization strategy.

 \autoref{fig:3dparallel_fredoverview} also shows the necessity to handle multiple collectives at the same time.
-For e.g., there are eight different DP groups, meaning that up to eight concurrent All-Reduces should be handled for the DP communications (similarly there are six/twelve concurrent communication operations for MP/PP communications).
+For e.g., there are eight different DP groups, meaning that up to eight concurrent All-Reduces should be handled for the DP communications (similarly, there are six/twelve concurrent communication operations for MP/PP communications).
 Moreover, the communication type and peer workers differ across MP, DP, and PP groups.
-Thus, it is crucial for the underlying network fabric to be flexible for concurrent and different collective patterns.
+Thus, \emph{it is crucial for the underlying network fabric to be flexible for concurrent and different collective patterns}.